Useful Information about the time your child is in our care.

 Abacus After-School Club operate a Breakfast Club (7.45 am to 9.00 am) and After-School Club (after school until 6.00 pm) for Hacton pupils.
 Children must be registered before they can attend sessions and payment is based on sessions attended.
 Details are available from the school office.

-‘Whole School’ Assemblies are held on Mondays and Fridays from 10.20 am – 10.40 am and 10.10 am – 10.40 am.
+‘Whole School’ Assemblies are held on Mondays and Fridays from 10.20 am – 10.40 am.
 Friday’s assembly is our ‘E for Effort’ Assembly where children’s achievements are celebrated.

 During hot weather all the children are encouraged to bring in a bottle of water for consumption throughout the day.
-Water coolers are available for Junior pupils.
+Water fountains are available to all pupils throughout the day.

 A cafeteria system is available and the menus are distributed to each child at the start of each school term.

 All Infant pupils are eligible for universal free school meals.
 Junior pupils’ parents have to purchase their children’s meals online via the borough’s online Squid payment system.
 Daily, there are three menu options – red, blue and green – which we encourage parents to discuss with their child.

 Packed lunches can also be brought and should be in a container marked with your child’s name and class.
 Healthy options could include for example, pieces of fruit and yoghurt.
 Each child can bring in his/her own drink, but no cans, glass bottles or fizzy drinks, peanuts or boiled sweets are allowed.
 A drink of water is available for each child.